Work in prison

 Pretrial detention

-Persons in pre-trial detention may work in the general prison service.
+Persons held in pretrial detention may work in the general prison service.

-However, they must first obtain the agreement of the magistrate in charge of their case (for example: investigating judge, the public prosecutor or the President of the court of assizes).
+However, they must first obtain the agreement of the magistrate in charge of their case (for example: investigating judge, on public prosecutor or the President of the court of assizes).

-To work in prison, the incarcerated person must first ask to be filed at work.
+To work in prison, the inmate must first ask to be filed at work.

-Once she was classified for work, she was then assigned to a position by the prison administration.
+Once she was classified for work, she was then assigned to a post by the prison administration.

 Finally, it signs a prison employment contract and an agreement annexed to that contract, within 2 working days of the start of the mission.